elastic/ems-landing-page/README.md

 #### Open the page

-`public/index.html`
+Open `public/index.html`

-You can run the page either from the file-system or any dev-server.
+You can run the page either from the file-system or any web-server.

-## Package the app.
+## Packaging

-todo
+To package the app, run the build script.

+> yarn build

+This script will put the relevant resources of the app in the `./build/release/**` folder.
+It will also zip up the app in the same directory.

+If any intermediate tasks break before packaging, such as a javascript linting or compilation failure, the build-script will error out.
+Fix the errors, and redeploy.